user163/ASN1-P1363-Converter-ForJS/README.md

 ```

 <h3>Notes regarding different curves:</h3>
-As data types (e.g. INTEGER) are encoded in the ASN.1/DER format and this encoding depends on the value (e.g. for INTEGER greater than 127 or less), different byte sequences may occur for different curves (e.g. P-256 and P-521) (in addition to the different r and s values, see e.g. https://security.stackexchange.com/a/164906).
+As data types (e.g. INTEGER) are encoded in the ASN.1/DER format and this encoding depends on the value (e.g. for INTEGER greater than 127 or less), different byte sequences may occur for different curves (e.g. P-256 and P-521) in addition to the different r and s values (see e.g. https://security.stackexchange.com/a/164906).